1948 Summer Olympics medal table: Medal table

 This is the full table of the medal count of the 1948 Summer Olympics, based on the medal count of the IOC.
 These rankings sort by the number of gold medals earned by a nation.
 The number of silver medals is taken into consideration next and then the number of bronze medals.
 If, after the above, countries are still tied, equal ranking is given and they are listed alphabetically.
 This information is provided by the IOC.
 However, the IOC does not recognize or endorse any ranking system.

 In the gymnastics events there were three athletes placed first for the men's pommel horse, with Paavo Aaltonen, Veikko Huhtanen and Heikki Savolainen all receiving gold medals for Finland in the same event, while no silver or bronze medals were handed out.
 Meanwhile, in the men's vault, three athletes finished in joint third place and so were awarded a bronze medal each, resulting in five medals being handed out for that one event.

-Mexico, Peru and won their first gold medal, and India won its first medal as an independent nation.
+Mexico and Peru won their first gold medals, and India won its first medal as an independent nation.